 We did the ‘famous’ Viennese Pub Crawl!
 It was here that we were connected with many young 20 somethings.
 Last year my husband and I did a pub crawl in Galway, Ireland, which was AMAZING, but we quickly found out we were the oldest people at the pub crawl.
 With the exception of a German couple, this was true on this one as well.
 I’m here to tell the world that anyone over 25 can enjoy a pub crawl (if you don’t mind hanging out with a younger crowd).

 This pub crawl wasn’t exactly as famous as they made it out to be.
 In fact, they weren’t even sure if they’d be doing it when we arrived, but luckily there were enough thirsty patrons to get the show on the road.
 Our guide first took us on the S-Bahn which seemed a bit strange for a pub crawl, but we didn’t mind.

 The night ended with us eating pizza from a stand on the side of a road.
 This pizza was extra special because it had maize (corn) on it and it was terrible.
 Germans and Austrians love to put corn on everything.
 Everything.
 In case you want to check it out, here’s the link.

 We were staying in an area near the Naschmarkt (at a hostel called Wombats Hostels), and on the first night we were there one of the side streets was having an open air festival.
 We only stayed for dinner and then found ourselves in a pub nearby.
 The neighborhood was fun and outside of the main tourist drag, making it even better.
 During the summer months there are festivals all over the city, and finding one shouldn’t be difficult.

 Unfortunately photography is not allowed once inside the catacombs, but you can take photos inside the church.
-There is a meeting point inside, and you pay 5 Euro, but it’s a cool experience and you get to see lots of bones if you’re into that sort of thing.
+There is a meeting point inside, and you pay 5 Euro, but it’s a cool experience that takes you under the church through a maze of bones and tombs.